Chun11-8/GrowYourAvatar/README.md

 # GrowYourAvatar 🌟

-**An AI-Powered Gamified Learning Platform for Children**
+**An AI-Powered Gamified Learning Platform for Children (3 to 8 years old)**

-GrowYourAvatar serves a dual purpose: it makes learning engaging for children through gamification and provides a customizable educational tool for parents and teachers.
-By linking educational progress to the growth of a personalized virtual avatar, the platform creates a compelling feedback loop that motivates consistent learning.
+GrowYourAvatar combines education and play to make learning fun, consistent, and rewarding for children.
+Learners grow a personalized virtual avatar by completing quizzes and educational games tailored to their level, while parents and teachers can customize content to match learning goals.

+To encourage daily engagement, the avatar is powered by a health system.
+Each day a child skips learning activities, the avatar’s health decreases by one point.
+By completing quizzes and playing games consecutively, children earn rewards and restore health.
+If the avatar’s health reaches zero, it “falls asleep” and can only be revived through learning activities—reinforcing responsibility without punishment.

+This design creates a meaningful feedback loop where progress, consistency, and learning directly impact the avatar’s growth, motivating children to build positive daily learning habits in a playful and engaging way.

 ---